selvinortiz/flux/README.md

 This is something that started as a weekend experiment but I would love to take it further so if you have any suggestions, please fire away!

 _The best way to get in touch with me is via twitter [@selvinortiz](http://twitter.com/selvinortiz) we'll take if from there_ :)

+### Contributing
+1. Check for open issues or open a new issue for a feature request or a bug
+2. Fork this repo to start making your changes to the `dev` branch or branch off
+3. Write a test which shows that the bug was fixed or that the feature works as expected
+4. Send a pull request and bug me until I merge it or tell you _no cigar; )_

 ### MIT License
 *Flux* is released under the [MIT license](http://opensource.org/licenses/MIT) which pretty much means you can do with it as you please and I won't get mad because I'm that nice; )